radekstepan/ukraine/README.rst

 Config
 -----------

 To set the ports the proxy and haibu are supposed to be listening on, edit the ``config.json`` file.
+Edit the ``proxy_host`` property there if you are calling your server another name.

 For setting environment variables exposed through ``process.env``, set the key value pair ``env`` in your app's ``config.json`` file.